 I’m not sure who coined the phrase long-form content, but from my writer’s perspective, it’s any type of written text that has a word count longer than a traditional blog post.
 Over the years, the most common word counts I’ve seen for routine blog posts range from 250 to 800 words, with 400 words being the go-to content length for the bulk of my content marketing clients.

 A few LinkedIn friends and I have been chatting about this topic, and one is also noticing brands looking for content pieces over 1,000 words — up into the 3,000 to 5,000-word range.

 Just last month, Alina Petrova published a piece on the SEMrush Blog about top performing article types.
 Although she warns readers there’s no secret formula for what gets the reads and clicks, content featuring 3,000 words or more gets three-times the traffic, four-times the shares and three and a half times the backlinks when compared to articles in the 901 to 1200 word range.
 This data was gleaned from the 2019 Global State of Content Marketing Report.

 Disclosure: This post contains affiliate links and advertisements.
 I earn a small commission if you shop through them, which helps fund this website so I can continue to bring you amazing content.
 Thank you! ~Angela

 What are the Benefits of Creating Long-Form Content?

-When I’ve be tasked with a long-form content piece, I’m well aware of the benefits this final deliverable offers.
+When I’ve been tasked with a long-form content piece, I’m well aware of the benefits this final deliverable offers.
 It’s a meaty read that offers insight, examples, ideas and really anything the reader might need to know about the topic.

 Bottom line: It’s comprehensive.